Bernhardt Holtermann: Politics

 When the Hill End Borough Council was constituted on 6 August 1873, Holtermann was elected an alderman of the first council.
 In October 1874, Holtermann was elected an alderman in a special election for the Belmore Ward of the Borough of St Leonards.

 In 1882, on his third try, Holtermann was elected to the New South Wales Legislative Assembly for St Leonards, which he served until his death.

 Patent medicine

 Holtermann was also interested in patent medicine.
 He was proud of having cured fellow passengers on his 1858 sea voyage to Australia.
 After he retired from mining, he wrote papers and devised formulae for medicines, and promoted and sold "Holtermann's Life Preserving Drops".

 Death

-He died in Sydney, Australia on his birthday, 29 April 1885, of "cancer of the stomach, cirrhosis of the liver and dropsy", leaving a wife, three sons and two daughters.
+He died at age 47, in Sydney, Australia, on his birthday, 29 April 1885, of "cancer of the stomach, cirrhosis of the liver and dropsy", leaving a wife, three sons and two daughters.